SpectroFinance/SpectroCoin-Merchant-API/README.md

 * Must have a SpectroCoin account ([Sign Up!](https://spectrocoin.com/en/signup.html)) to setup and test API.
 For merchant API usage in production you must approve your account.
 * Must [generate](#merchant-key-pair) private and public key pairs.
-* Must setup merchant API instance on Spectro Coin API configuration page.
+* Must setup merchant API instance on SpectroCoin API configuration page.

 # API